We now offer Virtual Mediations using Enhanced Video Conferencing

 There are several critical differences between family law mediation and settlement meetings.
-A family law mediator facilitates face-to-face meetings with the clients in the absence of their lawyers.
-This process can be beneficial for people who are thinking about divorce but aren’t interested in going to an attorney.
+A family law mediator facilitates face-to-face meetings with the clients without their lawyers.
+This process can benefit people who are thinking about divorce but aren’t interested in going to an attorney.
 Settlement meetings occur in a neutral location, and the clients never meet since the lawyers talk to their clients and then with each other.

-In Florida, married couples seeking divorce areusually required to attend mediation before they can go to court.
+In Florida, married couples seeking divorce must attend mediation before going to court.
 The purpose of mediation is to resolve divorce dissolution issues outside of court, as the court is typically more complex and costly.
 Most divorces can be successfully resolved in mediation because the divorcing parties ultimately agree on common divorce issues, such as property division, child support, and alimony.

 However, if the divorcing parties cannot agree on all issues, the court is the next phase of the divorce process.
 Because the progression of a divorce from mediation to court can often come with contention, it is essential for divorcing parties to have experienced negotiators on each side.

-During the mediation process, the standard “rules of evidence” which must be followed in a courtroom setting are not applicable.
-Of course, the parties must stay within the bounds of the law, but in mediation, much greater latitude is given to parties to aid in their efforts at finding resolutions outside the courtroom.
+The standard “rules of evidence” that must be followed in a courtroom setting are not applicable during the mediation process.
+Of course, the parties must stay within the bounds of the law, but in mediation, much greater latitude is given to parties to aid in finding resolutions outside the courtroom.
 It is the one arena in which the parties have the opportunity to come together to craft the future of their own lives.

-All communications are kept confidential; the mediation process provides a forum in which the parties can openly discuss their positions and their feelings in an attempt to come to a settlement.
+All communications are kept confidential; the mediation process provides a forum in which the parties can openly discuss their positions and feelings to come to a settlement.
 Both parties recognize that if they cannot resolve their issues, neither party can later testify regarding those communications/negotiations.
-Another perk is that mediation also tends to be quicker and less expensive than litigation
+Another perk is that mediation also tends to be quicker and less expensive than litigation.

 If children are in the relationship, both parents need to develop healthy channels of communication.
 They will need to lay the groundwork for discussing issues such as education, health, birthdays, and values.
 Even after their children are grown, there will be events that require contact between the two parties, such as funerals, weddings, and graduations.
 Their Parenting Plan, which will become a part of the parties’ Final Judgment will address and resolve these issues.